-2018 was an excellent year for new shoe releases and a lot of that momentum has pushed forward into this year.
+2018 was an excellent year for new shoe releases and 2019-20 is also shaping up nicely.

-Yes, we know, it’s still spring so this guide is far from conclusive.
-We’ll update the list some time during this year.
+Yes, we know, it’s still summer 2019 so this guide is far from conclusive.
+We’ll update the list again later this year.
 We chose just one shoe for each category based on the following selection criteria.

-1) The relative ease of worldwide availability: Considering that over half of solereview’s audience lives outside North America, the featured models are from established brands rather than niche ones.
-Even limited releases from major brands are excluded.
-That’s the reason why you won’t see the Reebok Floatride Fast here.
+1) Should be easy to find and buy: Not all shoe models and brands are readily available across all retail channels, so this guide focuses on the popular models which are likely to be found in most places.
+So even limited releases from major brands are excluded.
+That’s also the reason why you won’t see the Reebok Floatride Fast here.
 Or for that matter, brands like Hoka, Altra, Salomon, or On.

 2) Price-value ratio: Except for the Brooks Beast, all the shoes have a US retail of $120 or less.
 At this price range, one gets all the important bits required in a running shoe without any compromise on performance.
 Not everyone can afford a $180 – 200 shoe.